 Honors Program Participation.
 Interested students may choose to participate in the Honors Program, working one-on-one on an Honors Project in Ethnic Studies with a supervising faculty member who teaches one of the certificate courses.

 Earn Credits toward an Associate Degree.
-All Ethnic Studies Certificate courses count towards the Liberal Arts Ethnic Studies requirement.
+Most Race and Ethnic Studies Certificate courses count towards the Liberal Arts Ethnic Studies requirement.
 In addition, credits may be used as electives for the Liberal Arts associate degree.
 The certificate includes courses across several disciplines, including english, history, anthropology, and sociology.